guillaumef/gun-silencer/README.md

 I use ABS filament, 100% infill, no support!, an Ultimaker 2.

-The thread output (even in mode=1) from the printer is pretty good if your printer is efficient.
+The thread output from the printer (even in mode=1, printed flat) is pretty good if your printer is efficient.
 Tapping the thread is of course the best way to produce a clean path after print.